cerner/fhir.cerner.com/README.md

     <%= definition_table(:document_reference, :create, :dstu2) %>

-Whereas the May 2015 version of AllergyIntolerance Update can be generated using
+Whereas other versions of AllergyIntolerance Update can be generated (assuming appropriate definitions are available) using

-    <%= definition_table(:allergy_intolerance, :update, :may2015) %>
+    <%= definition_table(:allergy_intolerance, :update, :stu3) %>

 In actuality, the `version` parameter is reference a subfolder in `lib/resources` where the content files for that version are stored.
 Thus `definition_table(:document_reference, :create, :dstu2)` is referencing `lib/resources/dstu2/document_reference.yaml`.
 Adding new versions or new content files is simply a matter of creating an appropriately named folder and content file.